alramalho/acme_stores/README.md

 ### Design decisions
 - No "hard" documentation
-  - Tests are documentation, documentation is one more thing that can get outdated and needs active effort to be maitained.
-If testes are rightly written in a behaviour driven way, they will serve as documentation, giving live working examples of the code, while still explaining them.
+  - Tests should be the only documentation, "hard" documentation is one more thing that can get outdated and needs active effort to be kept up to date.
+If testes are rightly written in a behaviour driven way, they will serve as documentation, giving live working examples of the code, while explaining them.
 - Relational database as PostgreSQL
     - I kinda of feel this is an overkill, and thought about going with some simpler solutions, such as JSON.
 Although, since I know it is used in the project I'm applying for, and since I